2020 MBG REU Molecular Biology and Genetics of Cell Signaling

 Who should APPLY?

-Students entering their junior year (preferred), or sophomore or senior years, and majoring in the life sciences with an overall GPA of at least 3.3 preferred, but minimally 3.0.
+Students entering their sophomore, junior, or senior years, and majoring in the life sciences with an overall GPA of at least 3.3 preferred, but minimally 3.0.
 Preference will be given to students with strong interest in gaining research experience in preparation for graduate study.
-Members of underrepresented or underserved minority groups; students with disabilities; 1st generation college students; women; and students who would contribute to diversity in other ways, are encouraged to apply.
+Members of underrepresented or underserved minority groups; students with disabilities; first generation college students; women; and students who would contribute to diversity in other ways, are encouraged to apply.
 Students from smaller undergraduate institutions with limited opportunities for research are also encouraged to apply.
 Participants in the REU program must be U.S. citizens or permanent residents.
-Students who will have completed the bachelor's degree by May of this academic year are not eligible for REU programs, but are invited to apply to the University's graduate programs (see mbg.cornell.edu).
+Students who will have completed their bachelor's degree by August 2020 are not eligible for REU programs, but are invited to apply to the University's graduate programs (see mbg.cornell.edu).

 HOW TO APPLY